oVirt/ovirt-site/source/feature/engine-snmp.html.md

 # engine-snmp

-## SNMP Monitoring in oVirt Engine
+## oVirt Engine SNMP Traps

 ### Summary

-Enable oVirt engine to send SNMP traps of events to monitoring systems RHEV-M OID 1.3.6.1.4.1.2312.13.1
+Enable oVirt engine to send SNMP traps of to monitoring systems

+Add a link to the main feature page as well: [Your feature name](Your feature name)

 ### Owner